Football-Predictor/BallondOr-Predictor/Contributing.md

 ```
 ## Code Contribution :construction:

 We welcome all contributions to the project.
-Follow the step-by-step guide below to ensure that your contribution fits the required standard and can be added to the project!
+Follow the step-by-step guide below to ensure your contribution fits the required standard and can be added to the project!

 ### **To contribute code**:
 - [Set up the project](#project-setup-hammer).